ASEAN hopes to expedite code of conduct on South China Sea - Singapore

-SINGAPORE (Reuters) - The Association of Southeast Asian Nations is hoping to expedite negotiations on a code of conduct with China for the disputed South China Sea but it isn’t realistic to expect an agreement within a year, Singapore’s defence minister said on Wednesday.
+SINGAPORE (Reuters) - The Association of South East Asian Nations is hoping to expedite negotiations on a code of conduct with China for the South China Sea but it is not realistic to expect an agreement within a year, Singapore’s defence minister said on Wednesday.

-China and the 10-member ASEAN bloc adopted a negotiating framework on the code in August and have commenced talks on the code itself over the disputed and busy waterway largely controlled by China but also claimed by some ASEAN states.
+China and the 10-member ASEAN bloc adopted a negotiating framework on the code for the disputed and busy waterway, largely controlled by China but also claimed by some ASEAN states, in August and have begun talks.

-“We hope it will be expedited but it’s a very, very complex issue,” Singapore’s Defence Minister Ng Eng Hen told reporters after a gathering of ASEAN defence chiefs.
+“We hope it will be expedited but it’s a very, very complex issue,” Singapore Defence Minister Ng Eng Hen told reporters after a gathering of ASEAN defence chiefs.

 “It’s a century’s old dispute.
 Expecting (the code) in one year is just unrealistic,” he said.